Wolf (crater)

 Wolf is a lunar impact crater that lies in the south-central part of the Mare Nubium, a lunar mare in the southern hemisphere of the Moon.
-It lies to the north-northwest of the walled plain Pitatus, and east-southeast of the prominent crater Bullialdus.
+It lies to the north-northwest of the walled plain named Pitatus, and east-southeast of the prominent crater Bullialdus.
 It is named after the German astronomer Max Wolf.

 The interior floor of this crater has been completely flooded by lava, leaving only an irregular, broken rim projecting slightly above the surface.
 The surviving rim is not quite circular, having outward bulges to the north and west.
 It rises to a maximum height of about 0.7 km.
 The smaller crater Wolf B has overlaid the southern rim, and the two have now merged into one formation.
 Low ridges connect to the exterior rim to the east and south.